Charleston (SC) Cougars face the Presbyterian Blue Hose, look for 8th straight win

 Charleston (SC) Cougars (8-1) at Presbyterian Blue Hose (2-7)

 The Cougars have gone 1-1 away from home.
-Charleston (SC) ranks second in the CAA with 24.7 defensive rebounds per game led by Babacar Faye averaging 3.9.
+Charleston (SC) ranks eighth in the CAA with 11.8 assists per game led by Ryan Larson averaging 3.6.

 Reyne Smith averages 2.7 made 3-pointers per game for the Cougars, scoring 11.0 points while shooting 36.4% from beyond the arc.
 Dalton Bolon is averaging 11.7 points for Charleston (SC).